nzaeee/macos-dotfiles/README.md

 # My dotfiles

-This repository contains all my dotfiles for macOS, including my Brewfile, my config for zsh, tmux, ghostty and more.
+This repository contains all my dotfiles for macOS, including my Brewfile, my config for zsh, zellij, ghostty and more.

 ## Prerequisites